masammons/website/team/_posts/2018-10-01-kate-sazon.md

 handle: ksazon
 email: ksazon@albany.edu
 image: /images/team/sazon_june2021.jpg
-alumni: false
+alumni: true
 ---

-Kate is a senior Biology and Psychology double major at the University at Albany.
+Kate graduated in the Spring of 2022 with degrees in Biology and Psychology from the University at Albany.
+She graduated with both Department and College Honors for her [thesis work](https://scholarsarchive.library.albany.edu/honorscollege_biology/88)

+Kate has moved on to the MD program at the Albany Medical College.